Essential dimension via prismatic cohomology: Introduction

 has dimension at least $h^{0,i}_X = \dim H^0(X, \Omega_X^i).$ \end{ithm}

-To get a feel for what such a statement entails, suppose that the integral cohomology $H^*(X,\Z)$ is torsion free.
+To get a feel for what such a statement entails, suppose that the integral cohomology $H^\bullet(X,\Z)$ is torsion free.
 Then Theorem \ref{ithm:nonzerorestrict} asserts that certain classes in the image of $H^i(X, \Z) \rightarrow H^i(W, \Z)$ are not divisible by $p$.
-Although this is a statement about the topology of complex algebraic varieties, it appears to be out of reach of classical methods (the analogue with $\Q$-coefficients can be proved using Hodge theory, but this does not suffice for applications to essential dimension).
+Although this is a statement about the topology of complex algebraic varieties, it appears to be out of reach of classical methods.
+The analogue with $\Q$-coefficients can be proved using Hodge theory, but this does not suffice for applications to essential dimension.
+We remark that the theorem could also be formulated in terms of the {\it stable cohomology} introduced by Bogomolov \cite[p.2]{Bogomolov}, which is the image of the cohomology of $X$ in the cohomology of its generic point.

+For $X$ ordinary, Theorem \ref{ithm:nonzerorestrict} was established by Bloch-Esnault \cite[Theorem 1.2]{BlochEsnault} using more classical $p$-adic Hodge theory.
 Our proof of Theorem~\ref{ithm:nonzerorestrict} makes use of {\em prismatic cohomology}, recently introduced by Bhatt-Scholze \cite{BhattScholze}.
 This is a cohomology theory that takes as an input a smooth formal scheme $\mathcal X$ over a $p$-adic base and, in some sense, interpolates between the mod $p$ (or more generally $p$-adic) \'etale cohomology of its generic fiber, and the de Rham cohomology of its special fiber $\mathcal X_k.$ Using it, we translate the statement of Theorem \ref{ithm:nonzerorestrict} into the analogous statement for de Rham cohomology of $\mathcal X_k,$ and then into a statement about differentials using the Cartier isomorphism.
+In light of \cite[Theorem 1.2]{BlochEsnault}, this proof shows the strength of the prismatic theory.

+The theorem of Bloch-Esnault \cite[Theorem 1.2]{BlochEsnault} has played a role in a number of applications, including the study of torsion and divisibility in Chow groups as in \cite{Schoen,Totaro,Diaz}, Lefschetz type theorems \cite{PR} and Galois actions on fundamental groups of curves \cite{HM}.
+We expect that Theorem~\ref{ithm:nonzerorestrict} should allow for strengthenings of many of these results.
+For example, Scavia \cite{Sca} has recently applied Theorem~\ref{ithm:nonzerorestrict} to extend the main result of \cite{Schoen} from $p\equiv 1\text{\rm mod\,} 3$ to all primes $p>5.$

 To deduce Theorem \ref{ithm:Gcover} from Theorem \ref{ithm:nonzerorestrict} one considers the composite

 Theorem \ref{ithm:nonzerorestrict} and the assumptions of Theorem \ref{ithm:Gcover} guarantee this map is nonzero.
 However if $Y|_W \rightarrow W$ arises from a covering of varieties of dimension $< i,$ then we may assume that these varieties are affine, and it follows that the above map must vanish since the cohomological dimension of affine varieties is at most their dimension.